-- Healthy, inclusive and connected neighbourhoods - Liveable and thriving environments - A Council that listens and adapts to the needs of our evolving communities
+- Healthy, inclusive and connected neighbourhoods ٠ - Liveable and thriving environments

 While all Councils face fundamental service requirements for their communities, Moorabool Shire presents a fairly unique set of challenges.

 For instance, by 2030 there will be about 14,000 more residents living in the Shire.
 Such growth creates unprecedented challenges for infrastructure and service delivery.
 This growth means we need to carefully plan developments while maintaining the Shire's unique rural charm.